AnaWhatever16/cartographer_without_ros/README.md

 - Implementation with Lidar
 - Few variables still missing for config but for now I do not need them so I will modify it as I go
+- Why does it die when finishing execution